vulcainjs/vulcainjs.github.io/docs/articles/users.md

 ```

 !!!info
     For this first request, we have used admin/admin as the authentified user.
-This is the default user with all admin rights if **NO** user exists in the database.
+This is the default user with all admin rights if **ANY** user exists in the database.

     As soon as you create an user, this admin/admin authentication is no longer valid (but you can create a new one with the same name).

 We can now test authentication and authorization with the following requests: